BonfantiStefano/ingsw2022-AM24/README.md

 **WARNING**: For the best CLI experience, we suggest using a native linux terminal, on Windows to have the best experience is suggested to run the command <code>chcp 65001</code> on the cmd before running the jar, that guarantees the view of the unicode symbol (This step isn't needed if you use the batch file).
-The terminal should run in fullscreen mode or maximized window mode.
+The terminal should run in full screen mode or maximized window mode.
 If these requirements are not met we cannot ensure a high quality CLI experience.

 ## Command Line Arguments